JasmineLIE/EECS1710_MASTER_REPO/README.md

 # [E.x 6: Video Practice](https://github.com/JasmineLIE/EECS1710_Exercise6)
 A Open CV practice that allows users to cycle through different CV effects using the number keys 1-4.

+# [E.x 7: Shaders Practice] (https://github.com/JasmineLIE/EECS1710_Exercise7)
+A shaders practice that combines elements of 3D objects and polygonal shaders provided in the library.